 Transformational social change is an inherently creative act.
 To alter society, one must be able to imagine something different, to envision the world as it might be.
-It is perhaps because of this affinity between creativity and social change that the arts and other forms of cultural expression have played important roles in social movements, from the Settlement Houses to the Civil Rights Movement and to Occupy Wall Street.
+It is perhaps because of this affinity between creativity and social change that the arts and other forms of cultural expression have played important roles in every major progressive social movement, from the Settlement Houses to the Civil Rights Movement, from the Anti-Apartheid Struggle to the Arab Spring.

 CulturalOrganizing.org is an effort to explore this vital relationship.
 The blog is centered around the concept of cultural organizing — a form of social change work that explicitly places art and cultural work at the center — but roams much farther, across the interconnected worlds of art, culture, design, activism, organizing, education, and social movements.
 It offers profiles of organizations, interviews, book reviews, opinion (mostly mine), and more.

 I hope this site can serve as a resource for practitioners and researchers working in these hybrid worlds of art, culture, and organizing.
 As a budding researcher studying cultural organizing, I think of this site as a slowly growing “literature review,” or survey of the models, ideas, practices, and people in the field.
 Each time I profile an organization or interview someone, each time I force myself to take ideas and put them into words, I end up learning so much.
 I also hope that this can facilitate new connections and dialogue.
 Certainly it has already helped me to connect with a number of wonderful people, some of whom have been so kind as to give interviews for the site.